How to Breastfeed in an Oscha Sling

 You'll see already we talk about 'latch' a lot!
 You can find out more about how to latch your baby on here.

-For babies who like to feed in an upright position, it's simply a case of loosening your carry, and lowering the height of your baby slightly, just enough for them to be able to latch on, ensuring there's no fabric covering the back of their head and supporting their head yourself, ensuring you're still allowing their head to tilt back to latch.
+For babies who like to feed in an upright position, it's simply a case of loosening your carry, and lowering the height of your baby slightly.
+Lower them just enough for them to be able to latch on.
+Ensure there's no fabric covering the back of their head and support their head yourself.
+This ensures you're still allowing their head to tilt back to latch.
+Your baby should be able to move their head on and off the breast and not be forced forward.

-For those who like to feed in a cradle position, it's a case of again loosening the carry, before gently guiding your baby to the side you'd like to feed on and creating a pouch to support their weight.
+For those who like to feed in a cradle position, it's a case of again loosening the carry, before gently guiding your baby to the side you'd like to feed on.
+Then create a pouch to support their weight.
 You can see it demonstrated here:

-Always return your baby to the upright position once a feed is finished.
+Always return your baby to the upright position once you have finished feeding them.

 Ring Slings are fantastic for feeding in.
-They're very easy to loosen, and the tails can be used to provide a little coverage if you find that helpful (always ensuring the baby has free airflow and their face is uncovered).
+Loosening them is easy, and the tails can be used to offer some coverage if you find it helpful, always ensuring the baby has free airflow and an uncovered face.

-Here's a video showing how to feed in a Ring Sling well.
+Here's a video showing how to breastfeed in a Ring Sling.

-With Buckle carriers, including our Bairn and Nook carriers, an upright or cradle feeding position can be achieved by gently loosening the straps until your little one is in a comfy position for feeding.
-Learn more by watching our video below.
+Learning how to nurse in a baby carrier using a buckle or tie strap style carrier is straighforward.
+With Buckle carriers, including the Oscha Cairis, Bairn and Nook carriers, an upright or cradle feeding position can be achieved.
+Gently loosen the straps until your little one is in a comfy position for feeding.
+See the video below for breastfeeding in full buckle baby carriers.

-For our Mei Dai or Tie-strap carrier, the Cairis, an upright or cradle feeding position can easily be achieved by loosening the knot holding the straps and feeding the slack through so that the panel is looser and you are able to guide your little one into position.
+For Mei Dai or Tie-strap carrier, (like the Oscha Cairis), an upright or cradle feeding position can easily be achieved.
+Simply loosen the knot holding the straps and feed the slack through so that the panel is looser and you are able to guide your little one into position.
 Learn how with our video.

 Feel free to pop us any questions you might have and enjoy feeding!